Programs » Financial Fitness

 FCCLA offers national recognition to chapters that complete Financial Fitness projects.
 This honor includes cash awards and special recognition at the National Leadership Conference, online and in Teen Times magazine.
 Chapters apply online for recognition for their hard work and innovative projects with the National Financial Fitness Program Award Application.

-Click here to view your archived Financial Fitness Program Award Application.
+Click here to submit your 2013-2014 Financial Fitness Program Award Application.

 High School Winner

 America Saves - All over America young people just like you are proving that you don't have to be older or rich to build wealth.
 As members of FCCLA Saves, they are saving to reach their financial goals and prepare for their future.
 FCCLA Saves can help, with tips and tools to help you set goals, develop strategies to reach those goals, and start saving.
 Enroll in FCCLA Saves and start making your dreams a reality.